 Unlike some towns, Cedar Bluff isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cedar Bluff are a mix of both white- and blue-collar jobs.
 Overall, Cedar Bluff is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Cedar Bluff who work in sales jobs (14.12%), teaching (13.55%), and management occupations (9.35%).

-Being a small town, Cedar Bluff does not have a public transit system used by locals to get to and from work.
+Cedar Bluff is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Cedar Bluff is nearly on par with the US average for all cities of 21.84%: 19.85% of adults 25 and older in Cedar Bluff have a bachelor's degree or advanced degree.
+The percentage of adults in Cedar Bluff who are college-educated is close to the national average for all communities of 21.84%: 19.85% of the adults in Cedar Bluff have a bachelor's degree or advanced degree.

 The per capita income in Cedar Bluff in 2022 was $24,334, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $97,336 for a family of four.
 However, Cedar Bluff contains both very wealthy and poor people as well.